As an international applicant, how did the application process go for you?

 Everybody brings something to the discussion from their point of view, whether they’re an artist or in quality control.
 To be honest, I’ve been playing South Park: Phone Destroyer for two months now, but there are some folks here who’ve played it for three years.
 They know it way better but they respect you and ask for your opinion.
 People here are talented, passionate and focused.

-You’re a Senior Game Designer.
+You’re an Associate Lead Game Designer.
 How would you explain to others what game designers do?

 Think of game designers as directors of a movie.
 If you play digital chess, the artist will come up with five different pawns.
 The pawn could look like this or like that.
 The programmer will bring it to life in terms of moving the pawn around.
 Game designers generally set the rules for the game.
 For example, the game is going to happen in an eight by eight grid.
 The game includes these pieces, this is the win-loss condition, this is how you kill another unit, and so forth.
 Making it all work and at the same time having a strategy for what sort of experience you want to give to the player – telling that story through a game, is what we do.